-Bookkeeping is an essential practice for a business owner.
+Bookkeeping for private practice is an essential practice for a business owner.
 Without it, you won’t know how much money is coming in and going out of your business.

 By maintaining your financial records correctly, you’ll never default on any payments, nor will you miss any tax deadlines.
 But, how do you streamline your bookkeeping processes?

 This article will discuss seven bookkeeping practices for private practice—and how they can help you as a clinic owner.

 Separate your personal & business expenses